bk7312/bk7312/README.md

 - 👯 I’m looking to collaborate on any open-source JS projects that aren't too big and complicated yet 😅.
 - 🤔 I’m looking for help with transitioning to a front-end/fullstack developer career.
 - 💬 Ask me about anything!
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/bklim1/)
+- 📫 How to reach me: You can find me on [LinkedIn](https://www.linkedin.com/in/bklim1/), or schedule a call on [Calendly](https://calendly.com/bk7312/call) and let's chat!
 - ⚡ Fun fact: I can do [mirror writing](https://en.wikipedia.org/wiki/Mirror_writing) with my left hand!